mobizt/FirebaseClient/README.md

 The async task that stored in the queue contains the preprocess HTTP request data (headers without auth tokens and payload).

 The SSL Client that assign with the `AsyncClientClass` constructor will be the network client used for all async tasks in its queue.

-User can assign the network config/identifier object with the `AsyncClientClass` constructor to let the library to monitor the network status when operating the request and response.

-In addition, some additional network tasks will be performed internally in this library to ensure the network client is working normally before process the request and response e.g. WiFi auto-reconnection when disconnected (can be disable when using with WiFi management library), Ethernet module resetting and initializing (can be disable) with MAC and IPs, GSM network reconnection (can be disable).

-If the network config/identifier was not assigned, library will assumed that you are using the native networks that support by the device and core libraries e.g. WiFi, Ethernet and PPP devices e.g. WiFi library in ESP8266, ESP32, Raspberry Pi Pico and Arduino MKR, Ethernet (ETH) library in ESP32 and PPP library in ESP32 device.

-The status of WiFi, Ethernet and PPP network connection will be checked by default in this case.

-You can disable all network features of library by assigning the macro `DISABLE_NERWORK` e.g. `#define DISABLE_NERWORK` before including the library header file `FirebaseClient.h`.

 The result of a async task can be obtained from the `AsyncResult` class object.
 This object provides the debug, authentication process event, error information and the response payload of the request.